DmitryMyadzelets/jas.editor/README.md

 Try it out: [http://dmitrymyadzelets.github.io/jas.editor/](http://dmitrymyadzelets.github.io/jas.editor/)

-# How to use it other project
+# How to use it in other project

-The editor is created such that it can be easly used in other projects related to automata.
+The editor is created such that it can be easily used in other projects related to automata.
 The core of the editor implements only drawing and undo/redo capabilities.
 The API (will be described later) allows your to extend its functionality.

 # Dependencies